kaust-rccl/ksl-docs/docs/source/soft_env/science_platforms/index.rst

 Science Platforms
 =============================

-This is a driectory to document domain specific user guides and best practices.
+The domain-specific user guides and best practices on a supercomputing ecosystem are provided for the following science platforms.

 .. toctree::
     :maxdepth: 1
     :titlesonly:
-    :hidden:

     data_science/index
     cfd_platform/index